BaysnBot/Security-Report/README.md

 # Baysn Internal Security Audit – September 9, 2025

 ## Overview
-As part of our commitment to transparency and security, Baysn conducted an internal audit on **September 9, 2025**.
+As part of our commitment to transparency and security, Baysn conducted an audit in our **2025 year**.
 The audit was designed to assess the security of our systems, including access to sensitive files, user data, and database protection.

 ## What Was Tested
 The audit focused on the following areas: